Layr-Labs/eigensdk-go/README.md

 * [Incredible Dot Product](https://github.com/Layr-Labs/eigensdk-go/tree/v2-dev-2/examples/incredible-dot-product)
 * [Awesome Vault Service](https://github.com/Layr-Labs/eigensdk-go/tree/v2-dev-2/examples/awesome-vault-service)

-These are examples of the code needed to create an AVS from scratch, and all them include the contracts needed to execute them, with further instructions in their respective readme files.
+These are examples of the code needed to create an AVS from scratch.
+All include the contracts needed to execute them, with further instructions in their respective readme files.

 ## Development